ucsd-cse29/fa24/src/pa/pa3/index.md

 It should be possible to `/reset` the room many times, and after resetting the memory usage of the program should be the same as in the empty initial state.

+## Design Questions

+- How much working memory do 10 chats take in your program, in between processing requests?
+How about 100?
+1000?
+We can call this part of the memory your program uses the _chat storage_.
+How much additional working memory is used when handling the `/chats` request in your code for 10, 100, and 1000 chats?
+Do you think there are ways to lower either the _chat storage_ or the memory used to process a request?

+## Implementation Guide

+This page is the entire _specification_ for the assignment; it's what you need to implement.
+You are free to make whatever choices you like.
+To help you on your way if you aren't sure